Public Cleansing

 Environmental wardens

-Environmental wardens are a group of volunteers who take responsibility of looking after an area of the borough.
+Environmental wardens are a group of volunteers who take responsibility for looking after an area of the borough.
 This could be as small as the pavement of the street in front of their house.
-Larger areas include an open space, a row of shops or even the roads near a school.
+Larger areas include open space, a row of shops or even the roads near a school.
 Read more about environmental wardens.